hturnbull93/makers_notes/week_notes/week2.md

 **Learning Objective & Achievement Plan**

-I will learn to prepare my code for review and :
+I will move towards the **Review another person's code and give them meaningful feedback** by doing the following:

 - [x] Attend [code review] skills workshop for weekend challenge

 ---

-## Week 2 Afternoon Challenge - XXX
+## Week 2 Afternoon Challenge - Oystercard

 [GitHub repo](#) with all Learning Objectives, notes, and code.